LemuelKL/hku-moodle-download-router/README.md

 1. Clone this repository.
 2. Enable Developer Mode in your web browser.
 3. Load this repo via "Load Unpacked Extension".

-## Limitations
-1. Does not work for download items that are put in Moodle "Folder"s because this extension relies on the DOM of the main course page.